 No matter your member type, here are a few tips for improving your Profile.

 Remember, your Profile is the most important tool you have for telling publishers how you recommend new books.
-The information in your Profile is what publishers see when deciding to approve your requests.
+The information in your Profile is what publishers see when deciding to approve your requests (but other members do not).
 Your profile should include only relevant information about how you use digital review copies and information about your role as an industry professional.

 - Click here for more tips for getting off to a great start.

 - Here's a few Do and Don'ts for your NetGalley profile, and 10 Things You Should Include in Your NetGalley Profile -- brought to you by We Are Bookish, NetGalley's editorial blog for members.

 - Your Bio - Think about your NetGalley Profile like a resume.
 The information in your Profile is what publishers see when deciding to approve or decline your requests, so make sure to keep your Bio professional and succinct.

 - Publisher Approval Preferences - Look at each publisher's specific preferences (from the Browse Publishers page) for guidance on what publishers want to know about you.
 In general, it's best to provide more information about your book experience, reach, and audience.

 - Professional Associations - Don’t forget to indicate if you are a member of any relevant associations.
 If you enter a valid ALA/ALIA member ID or ABA/BA store number, a special ALA, ALIA, ABA, or BA icon will be added to your Profile.
 We have partnerships with: